groundh0g/docs.jekyllfaces.com/Writerside/topics/features/search.md

 # Search

-If you want search for your Jekyll site, you'll have to roll your own.
-JekyllFaces provides support for searching your site's content out of the box.
+If you want search for your vanilla _Jekyll_ or _Eleventy_ site, you'll have to roll your own.
+But [JekyllFaces](https://jekyllfaces.com/) provides support for searching your site's content out of the box.

 ## Usage